Student Health Services

-Located in the Health and Wellness Center on Bobcat Way, Student Health Services is open Monday-Friday, 8 a.m. to 8 p.m. and Saturday & Sunday, 10 a.m. to 4 p.m.
+Located in the Health and Wellness Center on the Mount Carmel Campus, Student Health Services is open Monday-Friday, 8 a.m. to 8 p.m. and Saturday & Sunday, 10 a.m. to 4 p.m.
 The health center is staffed by a licensed provider during all open times.
 Licensed providers include a physician, nurse practitioner or physician’s assistant.
 The highest priority of the staff is meeting the emergent health needs of the student population and providing ongoing health education opportunities as an integral part of the college experience.
 All questions should be directed to Student Health Services at 203-582-8742.

 Services are available only to students who have completed the Student Health Services requirements, which include an online personal health form, consent and signature page, tuberculosis screening/testing form and a copy of required immunizations.
-These can be found within the Patient Portal.
 Students who do not comply are not permitted to register for classes or receive their university housing assignments.
 The information provided becomes the basis for the student’s confidential medical record within Student Health Services.

-All charges for referrals, diagnostic procedures and lab work will be billed directly to the student's insurance.
-Quest Diagnostic Laboratory is the default laboratory, where all specimens are sent unless the student advises the health care provider otherwise.
-Student Health Services does not participate in third-party billing.
+All charges for referrals, diagnostic procedures and lab work will be billed directly to the student’s insurance.
+Quest Diagnostic Laboratory is the default laboratory, where all specimens are sent unless the student advises the healthcare provider otherwise.
 To process bills for insurance reimbursement follow the instructions on the bill.

 The following immunizations are required by law:

 - Meningitis conjugate (A, C, Y, W) immunization is required of anyone living in university-owned housing and must be administered within five years of enrollment.
 Meningitis B vaccine is strongly recommended.

 - Two MMR (measles, mumps and rubella) or positive titer, as indicated by lab report